PRIYAPPA/first_repo/readme.md

-# Sean Kross
+# Priya Patil

-### Geography
+### About

-I live in the city of Baltimore, in the state of Maryland, in the United States of America.
+I live in the town named as Navali from kolhapur, in the state of Maharashtra, in India.

-### Reading
+### Entertainment

-Three of my favorite books are:
+Three of my favorite movies are:

-- *Mindstorms* by Seymour Papert
+- *Drishyam* of Ajay Devgan
-- *Welcome to the Monkey House* by Kurt Vonnegut
+- *3 Idiots* of Amir Khan
-- *Persepolis* by Marjane Satrapi
+- *Badla* of Tapsi Pannu

 ### Food

-Last night I dreamt about eating in these restaurants:
+Last night I dreamt about eating these foods:

-1. Linger in Denver.
+1. Chicken Biryani
-2. Azura in Jerusalem.
+2. Panipuri
-3. Gemma in New York City.
+3. Veg manchurian

 ### Contact